A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Background

 \subsection{\np-completeness}

-A decision problem is a question with a yes/no answer for any given input.
-The class of problems known as \np (nondeterministic polynomial time) is the set of decision problems that a nondeterministic Turing machine can solve in polynomial time \cite{ComplexityModern}.
-If a potential solution (a certificate, a witness) for an instance of some \np problem is given, it can be checked whether it is correct in polynomial time.
-Note that checking a certificate is completely different from searching for it.
-If $x$ is an instance of the problem $X$, and if $c_x$ is a correct certificate for it, we will denote that by $Cert_X(x,c_x)$.
+A decision problem is a question with a {\em yes} or {\em no} (or $1$ or $0$) answer for any given input.
+The class of problems known as \np (nondeterministic polynomial time) is the set of decision problems that a nondeterministic Turing machine can solve in polynomial time (in the size of the input).
+If a potential solution (a certificate, a witness) is given for an instance of an \np problem, it can be checked whether it is correct by a deterministic Turing machine in polynomial time (in the size of the input).
+Somewhat more formally, these notions can be defined as follows \cite{ComplexityModern}.

-A decision problem $X$ is called \np-{\em hard} if any problem $Y$ from \np can be reduced to it in polynomial time, denoted $Y \leq_p X$.
-Therefore, if one can solve an \np-hard problem $X$ in polynomial time, they can also solve any other problem from the \np class in polynomial time.